canjs/can-query-logic/doc/can-query-logic.md

   - `toParams(query)` - Converts from the standard [can-query-logic/query]
     to the parameters used by the server.

-  The _Special Comparison Logic_ section below describes how to use these options to match your query's logic to your servers.
+  The [Changing the query structure](#Changingthequerystructure) section below describes how to use these options to match your query's logic to your servers.